jexnator/starter-academic/content/post/WeeklyBlog/index.md

 ● Java Fundamentals<br>
 ● Discrete Mathematics<br>

-In every single module we were informed about the exact schedule of the semester.<br>
+In every single module we were informed about the exact schedule of the semester.
+Afterwards, we were allowed to ask questions regarding the preparation and clarify ambiguities.
+Afterwards, we usually had time to do some exercises together with the lecturers.<br>

-Basically, the same principle always applies:<br>
+Basically, the same principle in every module applies:<br>
 ● Preparation at home<br>
 ● face-to-face teaching at school<br>
 ● Postprocessing at home<br>